 The following table identifies the most important differences between an SL and an SA.
-However, the information it provides is not comprehensive: differences between an SL and an SA.
-However, the information it provides is not comprehensive:
+However, the information provided is not comprehensive:

-SL CAPITAL Minimum requirement €1 However, until the company's share capital reaches €3,000, some specific rules apply regarding the allocation of the statutory reserve and, in the event of liquidation, partners' liability.
+SL CAPITAL Minimum requirement €1 However, if a company's share capital is less than €3,000, some specific rules apply to the allocation of the statutory reserve and to members' liability in the event of liquidation.
 Divided into Quotas, i.e., non-negotiable interests.
 Disbursement Fully paid-up on incorporation.
 Voting rights As privileges are allowed, it is easier for SLs to modify voting rights.
 It is also possible to issue quotas without voting rights.
-Contributions in kind No expert report assessing the value of investments in kind is required.
-Partners (and directors in the case of a capital increase) are joint and severally liable for the existence and the value of the investment in kind against third parties and the company.
-TRANSFERS Restrictions on transfers Unless otherwise provided in the bylaws, quotas can be freely transacted between partners or with partners' spouses, ascendants, descendants and group companies.
-In all other cases, transfers are subject to the restrictions provided in the bylaws or, failing that, in the SCA.
+Contributions in kind No expert report assessing the value of contributions in kind is required.
+However, in this case, members (and directors in the case of a capital increase) will be jointly and severally liable against third parties and the company for the value attributed to the contribution in kind.
+TRANSFER Restrictions on transfers Unless otherwise provided in the bylaws, quotas can be freely transferred between members or with members' spouses, ascendants, descendants and within the group companies.
+In all other cases, transfers are subject to the restrictions provided in the bylaws or, failing that, to the provisions of the SCA.
 Inter vivos transfers of quotas can be restricted to a maximum of five years.
-TREASURY STOCK AND FINA NCIAL ASSISTANCE Derivative acquisition of treasury stock Only allowed, with no set limit, in certain cases; when quotas are acquired (i) at no cost, (ii) as part of an estate acquired in whole, (iii) mortis causa, (iv) through a court award, (v) through a capital reduction agreement or due (iv) to a partner exit or exclusion.
+TREASURY STOCK AND FINANCIA L ASSISTANCE Derivative acquisition of treasury stock Only allowed, with no set limit, in certain cases; when quotas are acquired (i) at no cost, (ii) as part of an estate acquired in whole, (iii) mortis causa, (iv) through a court award, (v) through a capital reduction agreement or (iv) due to a member exit or exclusion.
 Financial assistance prohibition No exceptions to the prohibition of providing financial assistance for acquisition of its own quotas or the shares or quotas of its group companies.
-FINANCING SOURCES Listing and issuing bonds or other negotiable instruments SLs cannot be quoted.
-With some restrictions, SLs can issue or guarantee bonds and other securities that acknowledge or create a debt, but SLs are banned from issuing/guaranteeing bonds convertible into units.
+FINANCING SOURCES Listing and issuing bonds or other negotiable instruments SLs cannot be listed.
+With some restrictions, SLs can issue or guarantee bonds and other securities that acknowledge or create a debt, but SLs are prohibited from issuing/guaranteeing bonds convertible into shares.